-If you’re ready to get started, the first step is to check your eligibility.
+If you’re ready to get started with peer-to-peer lending, the first step is to check your eligibility.
 Every state regulates this type of investment differently, and not all states allow you to use Lending Club.

 To invest with Lending Club, you must earn at least $70,000 in annual gross income and have a net worth of $70,000, though some states require a higher net worth.
 If your total net worth is more than $250,000, you don’t have to worry about the annual income requirement.